Table of Contents[Hide][Show]

 SheBuysTravel Tip: Ride the free Red Line bus toward Mammoth Mountain Main Lodge to stop 19.

 Mammoth hosts many family-friendly events through the year.
 In winter, Woolly and friends host a dance party and parade Saturdays at The Village Plaza.
 Music and face painting are among the activities.

-During our visit in April, we attended the Winter Ezakimak (kamikaze spelled backwards).
-This thrilling event features local athletes racing a 5K uphill race on foot, skis, and bikes.
-Spectators ride the gondola to the summit for sunset views and to cheer on the racers.
+In April, the Winter Ezakimak (kamikaze spelled backwards) features local athletes racing a 5K uphill event on foot, skis, and bikes.
+It’s fun to watch!
+You can ride the gondola to the summit for sunset views and to cheer on the racers.